m3dev/gokart/docs/setting_task_parameters.rst

         gokart.run()

-It can also be loaded from environment variable in the following:
+It can also be loaded from environment variable as the following code:

 ::